chh-4/csci141p1/README.md

-# CSCI 141 Project 1
+# CSCI 141 Project 2

-Using BFS and DFS, solves the quickest way from one time on a clock to another
+Solves the quickest way from one time on a clock to another using BFS and DFS